mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 Each module has a folder with its respective notes.
 This folder is the one of the **second module** and it contains a Pytorch guide.

-Additionally, note that I made many hand-written nortes, which I will scan and push to this repostory.
+Additionally, note that I made many hand-written notes, which I will scan and push to this repository.

-Here, I refence notebooks that are present in two repositories (both updated, but the second more advanced):
+Here, I reference notebooks that are present in two repositories (both updated, but the second more advanced):

 - [DL_PyTorch](https://github.com/mxagar/DL_PyTorch), referenced in the CVND
 - [deep-learning-v2-pytorch](https://github.com/mxagar/deep-learning-v2-pytorch) `/intpo-to-pytorch/`, the one used in the DLND